MikeTheGreat/multisearch/README.md

 ### Keybinding examples

+This extension doesn't replace any keybindings 'out of the box'; you'll probably want to bind keys to search for stuff.
-You'll probably want to bind more keys to search for stuff.
-I took the liberty of replacing the F3 searches already, but if you wanted to load the preset file with Ctrl+F1 and then change F4 to behave similarly to F3 you could put the following into your `keybinding.json` file ([which you can open by following the advice on this page](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization)):
+You probably also want to replace a bunch of keys with search functions to search for stuff, and then set them back to their 'normal' functions after.
+The following example config can be added to your `keybinding.json` file ([which you can open by following the advice on this page](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization)), so that the following keybindings are in effect:

+-   Ctrl+F1: Load the preset file with and then choose which preset to use
+-   Ctrl+Shift+f1: Toggle search mode on (this sets multisearch.rebindkeys to be true) and off so that all the numerous other keybindings take effect (or don't take effect)

+-   f2 : Search forwards
+-   Shift+f2: Search backwards
+-   Ctrl+f2: Search forwards for whatever the current selection is (if no selection, then for the word at the cursor)
+-   Ctrl+Shift+f2: Search backwards for whatever the current selection is (if no selection, then for the word at the cursor)

+f2 uses slot 0 in the multisearch array, f3 uses slot 1, f4 uses 2, and f5 uses 3

 ```json
 [